 Even though his library is long gone, we can still get a sense of what was in it (apart from his own works) by the books and authors he mentions in his writings.

 Here are the authors he mentions at least five times in the “Confessions” and the “City of God”, his two greatest and most general works.
 Those in colour are also in the Loeb Library and so are easy to get – the green ones in Greek and English, and the red ones in Latin and English.
 The numbers are for the number of mentions:

 1000+ LXX, NT 149 Plato 131 Varro 85 Cicero 71 Porphyry 40 Virgil 39 Apuleius 31 Sallust 24 Cato 14 Homer 13 Ambrose 11 Plotinus, Labeo 10 Thales 9 Victorinus, Pythagoras 7 Jerome, Epicurus, Seneca 6 Hermes Trismegistus, Hippocrates, Eusebius, Terence, Anaximenes 5 Origen, Manichaeus

-Augustine did not know Greek.
+Augustine was bad at Greek.
 He read Plato as translated into Latin by Victorinus.

 Augustine got most of his Roman history from Sallust and most of his knowledge of Roman religion from Varro.
 What he knows of Roman law comes from Labeo.

 If you read the authors that both Loeb and the Augustine libraries have, it would be hard to go wrong since you would avoid the individual tastes of either.
 But for myself I trust Augustine far more than Loeb: he lived back then and was a great mind.